Orthogonal polynomials of several variables: Discrete orthogonal polynomials of several variables

 All polynomials in this section were also studied in \cite{IX} in connection with difference equations.
 There is one more family of discrete orthogonal polynomials $\{R_\nu\}$ that resemble the Hahn polynomials studied in \cite{IX}.
 They satisfy the orthogonal relation

-where $R_\nu(\cdot; \sigma, \beta, \gamma)$ are defined for $\nu \in \NN_0^d$ such that $2|\nu| < \gamma - |\sigma|-\beta - d -1$, and they are also eigenfunctions of a second order difference operator.
-Furthermore, together with product type polynomials to be discussed in the following subsection, the discrete orthogonal polynomials in this subsection consist all solutions of a fairly general class of the difference equation \eqref{discreteDE}.
+where $R_\nu(\cdot; \sigma, \beta, \gamma)$ is defined for $\nu \in \NN_0^d$ such that $2|\nu| < \gamma - |\sigma|-\beta - d -1$, and they are also eigenfunctions of a second order difference operator.
+Furthermore, together with product type polynomials to be discussed in the following subsection, the discrete orthogonal polynomials in this subsection yield all orthogonal polynomial eigenfunctions of a fairly general class of difference operators \eqref{discreteDE}.